ariefazzmi/ariefazzmi/README.md

 ## 🧪 Latest Projects

 - [TELSYS](https://github.com/firmiton-code/TELSYS): a health telemonitoring device capable of measuring vital signs and health parameters to monitor patients' condition in real-time.
-- [NutriScale](https://github.com/firmiton-code/smart-scaller): a tool developed to assist individuals in measuring the nutritional content of their meals on a per-meal basis.
+- [NutriScale](https://github.com/firmiton-code/smart-scaller): a smart scale to assist individuals in measuring the nutritional content of their meals on a per-meal basis.
 Its parameters include calories, fat, carbohydrates, carbing, and protein.
 - [VisMate](https://github.com/firmiton-code/vismate):  an innovative product designed to support students with disabilities in their learning and navigation processes.

 📋 Feel free to check our other *[Projects Portfolio](https://github.com/firmiton-code)*